Cate Blanchett Gives Stephen Colbert Surprise Answer On Where Her Compass Lies

 “Since this inauguration, this notion of the cultural elite has really gotten going, so anyone who has got a voice or success in the cultural industry is suddenly marginalized or their voice isn’t considered significant or worth being part of the popular parlance.
 And they kind of handed it to the administration on Sunday night.”

 Blanchett was worried that the Oscars hullabaloo would unfairly give Donald Trump more ammunition to target the movie industry.
-The actress herself has been a vocal critic of the president and, with the rest of The Present cast, donned the symbolic pussy hat during the curtain call of her Broadway show in support of the Women’s March in New York, according to Limelight.
+The actress herself has been a vocal critic of the president and, with the rest of The Present cast, donned the symbolic pussy hat during the curtain call of her Broadway show in support on the Women’s March in New York, according to Limelight.

 Cate Blanchett and cast of ‘The Present’ show Broadway solidarity Woman’s March during standing ovation.#Maddow #Lawrence #thelastword pic.twitter.com/lWBndBE5RQ